 Power Source

 The best radio choice operates on household AC with a battery back-up.
-Utilzing household AC for power reduces the need to replace batteries.
+Utilizing household AC for power reduces the need to replace batteries.
 The battery back-up feature ensures the radio will continue to operate if the household power fails.

 Alarm Tone